UNIVERSE-HPC/course-material/README.md

 If you are interested in **contributing** material to this repository, please see the [contributing guidelines](CONTRIBUTING.md).

-If you are interested in contributing to the Gutenberg web application, please do so [here](https://github.com/OxfordRSE/gutenberg)
+If you are interested in contributing to the Gutenberg web application, please check out [our github page](https://github.com/OxfordRSE/gutenberg)

 ## License